 It is observed that wrinkles contribute significantly to pressure drop in the helical coil.
 A peak pressure difference of 2 kPa was observed when R_e of 100,000 was attained.
 A smooth pipe with wrinkles and ovality behaves as a rough pipe [16].
-Hence, friction factor is calculated from the experimental value of pressure drop for a specific R_e in order to arrive at an equivalent surface roughness of the coil.
+Hence, the friction factor is calculated from the experimental value of pressure drop for a specific R_e in order to arrive at an equivalent surface roughness of the coil.

-2.1 Determination of Friction Factor and Equivalent Surface Roughness of Helical Coil where u, f_c , ΔP , ρ , D and L are average flow velocity of air [m/s], fanning friction factor, pressure drop [Pa], density of air [kg/m3], coil diameter [m], coil length [m] respectively.
+2.1 Determination of Friction Factor and Equivalent Surface Roughness of Helical Coil where $u, f_c, \Delta P, \rho, D$ and L are average flow velocity of air [m/s], fanning friction factor, pressure drop [Pa], density of air [kg/m3], coil diameter [m], coil length [m] respectively.
 The effect of wrinkles and R_e on friction factor is shown in Fig. 7.
+The friction factor increases by 78 % at the lowest R_e owing to the presence of wrinkles, which will have higher implications on the flow field.
+The friction factor is independent of R_e beyond 60,000 and it is found to be 0.010 and 0.018 for coil without wrinkles and coil with wrinkles, respectively.

-Equivalent surface roughness refers to the roughness of non wrinkled coil whose friction factor is equal to that of wrinkled coil.
-In order to assess the effect of wrinkles, the fanning friction factor [17] which contributes to the pressure drop is calculated from,
+The equivalent surface roughness is the roughness of a non-wrinkled coil whose friction factor is equal to that of a wrinkled coil.
+In order to assess the effect of wrinkles, the fanning friction factor [17], which contributes to the pressure drop, is calculated from,